Package development

 search_source = "colrev.packages.abi_inform_proquest.src.package_functionality:ABIInformProQuestSearchSource"

-In the tool.poetry.plugins.colrev section, the endpoints can be specified.
-The endpoint class is a string that contains the module path and the class name of the endpoint.
+The tool.poetry.plugins.colrev section specifies which base classes are extended.
+The value contains the module path and the class name.
 The module path is relative to the package directory.

 Develop

 Package development is done in the src directory.
-The package should implement the respective endpoint interface.
+The package should extend the respective base class(es).

 Best practices